Abergwili: Amenities

 Abergwili has seen a substantial increase in population in recent years with new property developments but has kept its character and rural tranquility.
 The Celtic cross war memorial was built in memory of those from the village who died in the two world wars.
 Abergwili has a bilingual primary school in the centre.

 The village is home to the Carmarthen Quins rugby union team.
 Merlin's Hill Centre is a farm which has been opened up to the public.
 Merlin's Hill is next to the farm.
 There is a footpath that goes to the top of the hill, which is the site of an Iron Age hillfort.
 Merlin's Hill is down in local legend as the final resting place of Merlin from the Arthurian legend.
 The "Wheat Sheaf" pub in the village is one of the oldest pubs in Carmarthenshire.
 Around 1850 there was also a pub called the "Albion Inn".

 It has a hospital, Glangwili General Hospital, and heritage railway, Gwili Railway.
 It once had a railway station.

 Religious history

 There are two places of Christian worship in the village of Abergwili: Ebeneser Chapel, a Welsh Nonconformist Independent Chapel, and St David's, a Church in Wales parish church.
 St David's was rebuilt in the early 1840s when the Rev. Joshua Hughes was vicar, on the foundations of a much earlier church.
 The new church was consecrated in 1843.
 The cost was £1,400, and Hughes was later to become Bishop of St Asaph.
 Richard Davies was buried at this church.

-The parish of Abergwili also includes a number of other places of worship, including the church at Llanfihangel uwch Gwiliand the Independent (Congregationalist) chapel at Peniel.
+The parish of Abergwili also includes a number of other places of worship, including the church at Llanfihangel uwch Gwili and the Independent (Congregationalist) chapel at Peniel.